Research

 – We have verified that these cells lack the IDH mutation, which is a disease-defining mutation for low-grade astrocytoma and low-grade oligodendroglioma, the two types of low-grade glioma.

-- See if there are differences in executive function between low grade glioma patients that return to work and those that don’t.
+- Are there differences in executive function between low grade glioma patients that return to work and those that don’t?
+This will be explored in WP3.

 DEVELOPING ARTIFICIAL INTELLIGENCE TOOLS TO MONITOR LOW GRADE GLIOMAS